keighrim/kaldi-yesno-tutorial/README.md

 * Finish [`data_prep.py`](#data-preparation)
 * Write a *uber* script `run_yesno.sh` that runs the entire pipeline from running `data_prep.py` to running `decode.sh` and run it.
     * If you'd like, it's okay to write smaller scripts for sub-tasks then call them in the `run_yesno.sh` (use any language of your choice)
-    * Make sure the pipeline script runs flawlessly and generates proper transcript.
-You might need to write something like `reset.sh` to clean up the working directory during debugging your script.
+    * Make sure the pipeline script runs flawlessly and generates proper transcripts.
+You might want to write something to "*reset*" the working directory and call it first in the `run_yesno.sh` during debugging your script.
 * Commit your
     * `data_prep.py`
     * `run_yesno.sh`
     * `path.sh`
     * Any other scripts you wrote as part of `run_yesno.sh`, if any
     * All files in `exp/mono/decode_test_yesno` after running `run_yesno.sh`
+    * DO NOT commit other files (e.g. in `exp`, `data`, or `dict`).
+It will be wasting bandwidth, energy, and grader's hard drive space.
 * When ready, tag the commit as `part1` and push to `master`.

 ### Part 2

-* Modify any relevant part of you pipeline to use actual phonetic notations for these two Hebrew words, instead of dummy Y/N phones.
-For orthographic notationn, use "*ken*" and "*lo*" (Let's not worry about unicode right now).
+* Modify any relevant part of you pipeline to use actual phonetic notations (with 5 phones) for these two Hebrew words, instead of dummy Y/N phones.
+For orthographic notation, use "*ken*" and "*lo*" (Let's not worry about unicode right now).
 This will also require editing the `arpabo` file.
     * Pronunciations can be found on various resources, for example, [wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) can be helpful.
-* Figure out how to use `get_ctm.sh` to get alignment as well as hypotheses & WER scores, and add it to the pipeline.
+* Figure out how to use `get_ctm.sh` to get alignment as well as hypotheses & WER scores, and add it to the pipeline script (`run_yesno.sh`).
 * Commit
     * Any changes in the pipeline and arpa
     * All files in `exp/mono/decode_test_yesno` after running the new pipeline.